Yours Truly

 View entire experiment report

 Our user research revealed core internal issues within BOSP.
 However, due to limited support from BOSP, time constraints, and limited decision-making power on our end, we couldn't move forward with a project targeting these key issues.
 Thus, we decided to focus on the consumer-end of the service, focusing on students.
+We redefined our new redirection based on student interviews that expressed preference for novel, personable, and exciting communication experiences.

 NEW DIRECTION